PrihanNimsara/TrashCash/README.md

 # TrashCash
-This is an android application.
-The main purpose of the app is to build some connectivity platform between normal peoples and trash collectors.
+TrashCash is an android applicationis serve as a platform between normal peoples and trash collectors.
 By using this app people can sell trashes to trash collectors and made some money from it.
+As agents, trash collectors can easily contact the sellers and buy their reusable trash to recycle.

+#